 Oh, the irony in IT.
 Early in my career, the Windows operating system dominated the corporate world, until Linux came along and presented an alternative to Windows dominance.
 Flash forward to today, and now both Amazon and Google, two of the largest cloud computing platforms that have Linux supporting the hypervisor, are able to support Windows Servers and other platforms.
 Continue reading The Irony in IT

-Have you taken any time to so who run what hypervisor?
-Is it just me or does there seem to be a lot of articles and post about Open Stack recently that it would almost seem like everything is running on Open Stack?
-Seems to be that there seems to be a push to help keep Open Stack on the path to becoming more mainstream and the new partnership with Red Hat building might be just the ticket.
-For now, Open Stack is still going through its adolescence but has great potential to go out and really make a difference in this world.
-Until then, have you ever stopped to consider and look at what underlying hypervisor is supporting the clouds we all know and love?
+Have you taken any time answering this question?
+Who runs what hypervisor?
+Is it just me, or do there seem to be a lot of articles and posts about OpenStack recently, so many that one almost gets the feeling that everything is running on OpenStack?
+It looks like there’s a push to help keep OpenStack on the path to becoming more mainstream, and the new partnership with Red Hat might just be the ticket.
+For now, OpenStack is still going through its adolescence, but it has great potential to go out and really make a difference in this world.
+Until then, have you ever stopped to consider which underlying hypervisors are supporting the clouds we all know and love?

 This week, Amazon Web Services (AWS) held its second annual re:Invent conference.
 For the past two days, Amazon has been announcing a wide variety of feature enhancements to existing services as well as publicizing new services.
 Even before these announcements, AWS was so far ahead of their competition in features, customers, and rate of innovation that comparing competitors’ offerings to AWS was almost comical.
 Continue reading AWS re:Invent 2013 Recap — Taking On the Enterprise

 There’s been a lot of press around the FREE Ubuntu 9.10 Linux distribution as a client operating system, and a wide set of comparisons made (typically by Mac or PC-using journalists) between Ubuntu and Windows 7, but 9.10 is also interesting from a broader virtualization and especially Cloud perspective.
 Ubuntu is managed by a UK company, Canonical, through a bona-fide foundation.
 Ubuntu will always be free, and is aligned with the Debian community.
 Continue reading Cloudy Karmic Koala (Ubuntu 9.10)